Top 10 states where speeding is causing the most deaths

 4.66 speeding-related deaths per 100,000 residents

 A new law, which is set to take effect in early August, will cut the cost of a basic speeding ticket to $100 from $224.50 in Oklahoma.
 Mary Fallin, Oklahoma's governor, says she hopes imposing a lower ticket price for speeding will remove any hesitancy police may have when issuing them.
-The new law will only impact drivers who are driving 1 to 10 mph over the speed limit.
+The new law will only impact drivers who are driving one to 10 miles per hour over the speed limit.

 4.64 speeding-related deaths per 100,000 residents